-Hurricane season officially begins June 1st and lasts through November.
-While it is not uncommon for tropical storms to develop before and after these dates, this is the time of year where the warm weather creates prime conditions for storm development.
+Hurricane season officially begins June 1 and lasts through November.
+While it is not uncommon for tropical storms to develop before and after these dates, this is the time of year when the warm weather creates prime conditions for storm development.

 WJXT’s Hurricane Tracker App: This interactive tracking app gives you up-to-date info and alerts.

 First Coast News Hurricane Central Active Map: Check here for weather news, updates, and preparedness information.

 Finances can also be an issue after a hurricane.
 Check out Community First for Credit Union’s, Are You Financially Ready for Hurricane Season?.
 They include some great tips on preparing financially prior to a hurricane and dealing with insurance after.

 Ready.gov Kids: Resources for kids and parents to be prepared in case of a disaster.
 It includes games for kids and teaches parents to help children cope during and after a disaster.

 Get a Plan: The Florida Division of Emergency Management helps you create an emergency plan for your family or business.

 All of the above links are excellent resources for becoming familiar with hurricane preparedness.